yhajjar/lightrag-session-wrapper/README.md

 - Background cleanup of expired sessions based on configurable TTL
 - LightRAG query filtering to prevent cross-session leakage
 - Docker image ready for docker-compose deployment
+- Upload endpoint handles asynchronous LightRAG processing via `track_id` polling and exposes a `pending` flag when documents are still indexing

 ## Configuration
 Set the following environment variables as needed: